Tina Arena: 2007–2009: Songs of Love and Loss 1 and 2

 While Arena was promoting Songs of Love & Loss in Australia in 2008, she shot a music video in and around Sydney for her next French-language single, "Entends-tu le monde?"
 (English: "Do you hear the world?"), was made available to French radio and music TV channels.
 It appeared on her second French-language album, 7 vies (28 January 2008), which debuted at No. 12 on the official French charts, her highest debut in the country.
 "Entends-tu le monde?" was physically released in February and debuted at No. 10 on the French charts, becoming her sixth top 10 single in that market.

 In August 2008, Arena performed with Andrea Bocelli during his Australian tour.
 The two performed duets of "The Prayer", "Canto della Terra" and a cover of Elvis Presley's "Can't Help Falling in Love".
-Prior to the tour she had been in the UK recording her eighth studio album, Songs of Love & Loss 2, it was released on 15 November 2008, which reached No. 12 in Australia.
+Prior to the tour she had been in the UK recording her eighth studio album, Songs of Love & Loss 2, it was released on 15 November 2008, and reached No. 12 in Australia.
 For this album, her vocals were recorded live with the London Studio Orchestra, again conducted by Hale.
 On 27 August 2008, alongside fellow Australian singer and songwriter Darren Hayes, Arena appeared as a guest judge during the London auditions of the sixth season of Australian Idol.
 She appeared again as a guest judge, on 16 November, while she was in Australia to promote, Songs of Love & Loss 2.

 In March 2009, Arena toured Australia and appeared as a guest performer at the Sydney Gay & Lesbian Mardi Gras party singing a medley of "Aimer jusqu'à l'impossible" and "No More Tears (Enough Is Enough)", accompanied by Alison Jiear on the latter.
 She travelled to South Australia to co-headline with US musician, Chris Isaak, at Barossa Under the Stars, an outdoors concert.
 Also in March 2009 her first French-language compilation album, The Best & le meilleur (English: The Best & the best), was released.
 The Peel Me Sessions, an album of original material recorded in 2003, was also officially released in May 2009.